-You will receive the results within a week of taking the test.
+You will receive the results within 10 days of taking the test.

 If you test positive, the NoMoreC.nl webpage will include a referral letter for you to print off.
 Take this letter to your GP or internist, or to GGD Amsterdam’s STI clinic.
 He or she will perform another test to confirm the results.

 Yes, you can speak to a nursing counsellor about this.
 Call us anytime between 8.30 am and 5pm, Monday to Friday, on 020-566 9111, and ask for extension 595 60.
 We will explain the next steps.

 No. No one apart from you can see your results.
 The laboratory worker who types in the results has only two things: your number and your results.
 He/she won’t know your name or address.

 Yes!
 Every step in the process is confidential.
 Everything you type in from the moment you fill in the questionnaire is stored securely under a unique login code (not your name).
 Our system is hosted on AMC’s servers, and protects your information using the same security measures that AMC uses to protect its patients’ medical records.
 That means the data is very secure.
 The envelope containing the test kit is plain white, and is not marked with the sender’s logo.
 It is impossible, therefore, for anyone to know what it contains.

 No, the results are not shared with anyone.
 If you test positive, you will be able to print off a referral letter to take to your GP or internist.